Quantum Mechanics Is A Purely Phenomenological Theory¶

 There is nothing to justify this claim.
 What it actually means is simply that quantum mechanics is a purely phenomenological theory.
 It is a set of rules for predicting experiments and nothing more.
 It offers no explanation for why those rules happen to work.
 Their only justification is that they have been empirically found to produce accurate predictions.

-We should be very cautious about reading too much into those rules.
+We should be very cautious about reading too much into the rules of quantum mechanics.
 For example, some people assume the wavefunction must directly correspond to an actual physical object, or to use the technical term, to a part of “ontological reality.”
 It is certainly possible they are correct, but it is equally possible the wavefunction is merely a mathematical abstraction, a tool for representing probability distributions.
 Scientific questions must ultimately be decided by evidence.
 Until we have convincing evidence one way or the other, we must reserve judgement and avoid making unfounded assumptions.
 They lead to confusion and misunderstanding.